-For businesses developing and delivering an unprecedented number of applications, virtualization provides a much-needed solution for accommodating the amount of work that must be done.
+For businesses developing and delivering an unprecedented number of applications, virtualization provides an essential solution for managing expanding workloads.
 Verified Market Research reports that the server virtualization market size was valued at USD $7.20 billion in 2022, with a projected growth to USD $11.48 billion by 2030.

 With virtualization technology itself growing at such a rampant pace, the all-important matter of improving security in virtualization is a whole new ball game.